Agos95/LCP-FinalProject/README.md

 The fit has to be made considering all of the possible permutation of the left/right signals; the result will be chosen by selecting the fit with the lowest $\chi^2$.

-**This part is a draft, and should be analyze better**: The fit should be made using a fixed number of points (e.g. 6 in different layers), even if we have more.
+**This part is a draft, and should be analyze better**
+> The fit should be made using a fixed number of points (e.g. 6 in different layers), even if we have more.
 If we have more signals, they should be used to check the goodness of the fit (compare the measured position with ones calculated with fit results).

 ### Plot events with fit